ByteOverlord/Watch_Quake/README.md

 ![Screenshot](https://github.com/ByteOverlord/Watch_Quake/raw/main/README_images/Game_Install_Guide_05B.png)

-And after adding them delete the frameworks with red text.
+16)  And after adding them delete the frameworks with red text.

-Check that the project is on release setting.
+17) Check that the project is on release setting.

 ![Screenshot](https://github.com/ByteOverlord/Watch_Quake/raw/main/README_images/Game_Install_Guide_06.png)

-Test the build first with a simulator (Series 5 Simulator or up (watchOS Simulator))
+18) Test the build first with a simulator (Series 5 Simulator or up (watchOS Simulator))

 ![Screenshot](https://github.com/ByteOverlord/Watch_Quake/raw/main/README_images/Game_Install_Guide_06A.png)

-After testing connect iPhone to the Mac and make sure Apple Watch is connected to it.
+19) After testing connect iPhone to the Mac with a cable and make sure Apple Watch has a connection to iPhone.

-Set the iPhone and Apple Watch in to "Developer" mode.
+20) Set the iPhone and Apple Watch in to "Developer" mode.

 On iPhone:
 `Settings -> Privacy & Security -> Developer Mode (SECURITY) -> Developer Mode`